 See below for some examples of the phenomenon though…

 Women cook.
 But men are called Chef.
-Women are great musicians and fill a variety of first chairs in orchestras all over the world.
+Women are great musicians and fill a variety of first chairs zzall over the world.
 But men comprise the majority of the world’s most famous composers and conductors.
 Women sew.
 But it’s men’s names that adorn the labels of the world’s most sought after luxury fashion brands and designers.
 And when a gentleman needs the best tailor, he goes to a man.
 Women teach.
 And some of them do write.
 But it’s men who are the great literary giants they write and teach about.
 A higher percentage of women on earth in modern times get educated and earn their Ph.Ds, to study the greatest minds of philosophy, history, psychology, ontology, cosmology and physics, the vast majority of which are…. men.

 What film aficionado doesn’t enjoy a good debate about who the greatest filmmakers of all time are?
 All of them men (Katherine Bigelow comes to mind, sure, but she’s not being mentioned in the same breath as Scorsese Spielberg Baumbach The Andersons or Coppola et al.) The same goes for “the greatest bands or musical artists of all time” lists that people love to create and then argue about.
 They usually start with The Beatles or Dylan or Elvis or Led Zeppelin or the Stones.
 All men of course.
 (One has to consistently remind people of Joni Mitchell or Kate Bush in order that they might find room in their list to insert them; where they clearly belong.
 Presidents, Prime Ministers, Popes, Emperors, Supreme Leaders, all men.
 (Except the few exceptions, which is why there’s always such a big brouhaha made over these occasional exceptions.)
 The greatest mind of science?
 Einstein.
 The greatest inventor of all time?
 Edison; or maybe Steve Jobs now.
 The greatest industrialists and financiers?
 Henry Ford.
 Rockefeller.
 JP Morgan.
 Et al. And we’re just touching the tip of the iceberg here.